 For more information on QAP non-compliance, click here.

 A member can be granted an exemption from any or all of the requirements of the QAP because of illness or any other circumstance the QAC considers appropriate (O. Reg.
 335/12, s.
 4.).
-All members requesting an exemption must provide the College’s Quality Assurance Committee (QAC) with the following documents to be reviewed by a QAC panel:
+All members requesting an exemption must provide the College’s Quality Assurance Committee (QAC) with a completed QAP exemption request form to be reviewed by a QAC panel.

 For more information on QAP exemptions, click here.

-Members who have been registered in the Inactive Class for only a portion of the reporting year may prorate their QAP activities.
-New Registrants may also prorate their activities based on the number of months they were not registered.
-Please refer to the following table for more information:
+Members who have been registered in the general or supervised class for only a portion of the reporting year may prorate their QAP activities.
+Please refer to the following table for more information (click here to view a larger version):

-Note: Members practising part-time – but who have remained registered in the General Class or Supervised Class– will not be prorated.
+Note: Members practising part-time – but who have remained registered in the general or supervised class– will not be prorated.